 Taking out the titular role is Jenna Ortega, who is the only person who could hold a candle to Christina Ricci.
 Elsewhere, Luis Guzmán will portray the ultimate romantic – aka Gomez Addams.
 But arguably, the most exciting announcement is the news of who will play the formidable Morticia Addams.
 And thankfully, Burton couldn't have done a better by casting the one, the only, Catherine Zeta-Jones.
 Again, the only person who could stand up to the legacy left by Anjelica Huston.

 In the collaboration of a lifetime between two greats, this will reportedly be the first live-action TV series Burton has produced.
-Following so many spin-offs of the 1938 comic book, this will also be the first time we see a modern interpretation of the gloomy family through a first-person perspective, and in short-form no less.
-It is reported that Burton will executive produce the series alongside Smallville developers and executive producers Alfred Gough and Miles Millar.
-Gough and Millar will be head writers on the TV series and serve as show runners.
-According to Deadline, Netflix is currently at the top of the list to land the project.
+Following so many spin-offs of the 1938 comic book, this will also be the first time we see a modern interpretation of the gothic family through a first-person perspective, and in short-form no less.
+It has been confirmed that Burton will executive produce the series alongside Smallville developers and executive producers Alfred Gough and Miles Millar.
+Gough and Millar will be head writers on the TV series and serve as showrunners.
+As reported by Deadline, streaming platform Netflix has landed the project and naturally, were thrilled by it.

 “When we first heard Al Gough and Miles Millar’s pitch for Wednesday we were struck, like an arrow from a crossbow, right in our hearts.
 They nailed the tone, the spirit and the characters, but gave us a fresh way into this story," shared Netflix's Director Original Series, Teddy Biaselli.

 “We then got the call that visionary director and lifelong Addams Family fan Tim Burton wanted to make his television directorial debut with this series.”